qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     var lastname = new qx.ui.form.TextField();
     lastname.setRequired(true);

-As you can see, the input fields are textfields as described in the text above.
-Next we can add those input fields to the form.
+As you can see, the input fields are text fields as described above.
+Next, we can add those input fields to the form.

 ::